ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 To learn more about Diskuv OCaml, see the [official Diskuv OCaml documentation](https://diskuv-ocaml.gitlab.io/distributions/dkml/#introduction).

-### The OCaml Base Tools
+### The OCaml Base Tools are Now Installed

-OCaml is installed in an opam switch, which, among others, provides the following programs:
+After following the instructions in the respective previous section for your operating system, OCaml is now installed in an opam switch.
+Among others, this provides the following programs:

 - A "toplevel," which can be called with the `ocaml` command.
 It consists of a read-eval-print loop ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), similar to the `python` or `node` command, and can be handy to quickly try the language.
 The user interface of the OCaml toplevel is quite basic, but when we install the UTop package in the following section, we'll have an improved and easier-to-use REPL.